 Although much of old Huyton village was pulled down in the 1960s to make way for road widening and a shopping centre, there are still buildings of note remaining within other parts of the township.

 Many of these properties dating from 1850s were formerly occupied by merchants and ship owners.
-Sadly, Huyton College closed in 1993, the grounds now occupied by residential housing.
+Sadly, Huyton College closed in 1993, the main grounds now occupied by residential housing.

 The Beecham family resided for many years in Huyton.
 Their estate encompassed the area now occupied by Blacklow Brow, The Rooley, and part of Tarbock Road.
 Their residence, Ewanville, was occupied by members of the family between 1885-1928.
 A few years later, the estate was sold and developed.